Edmund Pevensie: Prince Caspian

-Edmund and his siblings return to Narnia to aid Caspian, rightful King of Narnia, against King Miraz the Usurper.
+Edmund and his siblings return to Narnia to help Caspian, rightful King of Narnia, against King Miraz the Usurper.
 He convinces Trumpkin the dwarf that they are the Kings and Queens from the legend by defeating him in a sparring practice.
 He later helps Peter and Trumpkin defend Caspian against Nikabrik, a hag, and a werewolf, which Edmund kills.
 Edmund is also there to witness Peter's duel against Miraz.

 He has since become more caring and protective of Lucy, and is the first person to believe her when she sees Aslan, supporting her against the disbelief of Trumpkin and her other siblings.
 Edmund is shown in a more positive light in this book than in The Lion, The Witch and The Wardrobe.
 His demeanor is more cooperative and loyal, even under the guidance of Peter, who is unprepared for the new Narnia and its current status.
 He rarely stands up to Peter openly but often subtly takes charge.

 In the film, Edmund proves to be much more mature than Peter or Caspian, but he stays out of their arguments.
 Edmund sneaks into Miraz's castle ahead of the army to signal that it is safe to enter, and later presents Peter's proposition for a duel to Miraz and goads him into accepting, thereby buying them time.
 Also in the film, he stops the White Witch from being brought back from the dead by forcing his sword into the ice wall through which she is trying to re-enter Narnia, smashing it.

 The Voyage of the Dawn Treader

 Edmund, Lucy and their cousin Eustace enter the world of Narnia through a magic painting, and end up in the ocean.
 They are rescued and brought on board the Dawn Treader, where they are reunited with King Caspian, who is on a quest to search for the missing Lords that his uncle had sent to explore other lands some years before.
 This is Edmund and Lucy's last adventure in the world of Narnia since Aslan told them they were getting too old to come back.
 By this point Edmund's character has matured a great deal which can be seen in the way he deals with his cousin Eustace and in the power struggle with Caspian.
 Edmund and Lucy are noticeably close in this installment, as can be seen in the way they defend each other against Eustace.
-When Eustace changes his behavior after being changed back from a dragon, Edmund mentions his own betrayal and says that Eustace was not worse than he was.
+When Eustace changes his behavior after being changed back from a dragon, Edmund mentions his own betrayal and says that Eustace was not as bad as he once was.
 While on Ramandu's Island, Edmund says to Ramandu's daughter that when he looks at her, he cannot help believing what she says, but the same might happen with a witch.